 The paper first describes a brief history of the World Health Organization and its public actions during the last decades.
-It describes its organizational structure and its roles in global health governance.
+Then, it describes its organizational structure and its roles in global health governance.
 It also emphasizes some global WHO actions in this field.
-The objective is to show that WHO actions can be understood as part of the referential analysis of public policies, according to Jobert and Muller (1987).
-We then present the referential theory, and we describe how it can be used to understand the influence of international organizations in maintaining or changing specific paradigms in public policy.
+The objective is to show the WHO actions as part of the referential analysis of public policies, according to Jobert and Muller (1987).
+We then present the referential theory and describe how it helps us understand international organizations' influence in maintaining or changing specific paradigms in public policy.
 Afterward, we provide a brief history of Brazil's actions during the SARS H1N1 pandemic to illustrate how the WHO guidelines and the International Health Regulations have served as a paradigm for Brazilian public policy in this area.
 Then, we demonstrate that by not following the WHO recommendations to combat the pandemic, the Brazilian government generates a conflict of references expressed both in the clash between the central government and the Ministry of Health and in a federative clash opposing national and regional governments.